 Castine - Penobscot is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-As is often the case in a small town, Castine - Penobscot doesn't have a public transportation system that people use for their commute.
+Castine - Penobscot is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Castine - Penobscot in 2022 was $32,119, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
 This equates to an annual income of $128,476 for a family of four.
 However, Castine - Penobscot contains both very wealthy and poor people as well.